DmitryBurnaev/starlette-web/docs/notes/anyio_structured_concurrency.md

 to a task group, which controls that all tasks are executed before exiting its scope or is able to cancel all its child tasks.

-Structured concurrency was introduced by Nathaniel Smith, author of `trio`, alternative asynchronous backend for Python.
+Structured concurrency in Python was introduced by Nathaniel Smith, author of `trio`, alternative asynchronous backend for Python.
 Trio is the only asynchronous backend, that fully propagates callstack, exceptions and such.
 A number of papers by N. Smith elaborate more on this topic: